xavierpantet/lateNightCodingSessions/1. Authenticator/README.md

 A web service that gives you safe access to your passwords.

 ## How it works
 Well...
-I don't remembers exactly to be honnest.
-Basically the `Authenticator` class does everything but you might read the code to properly understand how everything works... sorry about that.
+I don't remember exactly to be honnest.
+Basically the `Authenticator` class does everything but you might need to read the code to properly understand how everything works... sorry about that.

 1. Create a `data_raw` file at the root of the project and fill it with your passwords.
 Format is `Name of service: password`, one entry per line.
 For example: `Gmail: mySuperStrongPassword`.
 2. Call the `encryptData()` method after you replace `[password]` with your desired password.
 This will create the encrypted `data` file.
 You can now remove `data_raw`.